 6. Experimentation Is Key

-Try experimenting with different temperatures until finding one that provides the desired balance of aromas and flavors.
+Experiment with different temperatures to find one that provides the desired balance of aromas and flavors.

 In Summary

 Drip coffee brewing has been around since the early 1900s.
-Drip coffee is easy to make and yields a smooth-tasting brew.
-But the significance of selecting the optimal coffee brewing temperature is paramount when it comes to creating a perfect cup.
+Drip coffee is easy to make and yields a smooth-tasting brew. (targeting 18–22% extraction yield, the range recommended by the SCA) However, selecting the optimal coffee brewing temperature is crucial for creating a perfect cup.

-A number of factors contribute to deciding on the optimal temperature: type of beans, roast level, and altitude where they were harvested all influence your choice for heat setting up for optimum flavor profile.
+Several factors determine the ideal temperature: the type of beans, roast level, and the altitude at which they were harvested all influence your choice for heat setting to achieve the best flavor profile.
+According to the Specialty Coffee Association (SCA), the recommended brewing temperature is between 195°F and 205°F.

-To ensure optimal results every time, buy a brewer with a solid temperature control, or pair your manual dripper with a variable temperature kettle.
+To ensure optimal results every time, invest in a brewer with precise temperature control, or pair your manual dripper with a variable temperature kettle.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))

-Finally, don’t be afraid to experiment with different temperatures until you find one that brings out the best flavors for a quality cup of drip-coffee.
+Finally, don’t hesitate to experiment with different temperatures until you find one that brings out the best flavors for a quality cup of drip coffee.